BlasBenito/collinear/README.md

 ## Warning

-version 2.0.0 of `collinear` comes with a few changes that may break existing workflows.
-Additionally, due to improvements in the automated selection algorithms, results from previous versions will not be reproducible.
+Version 2.0.0 of `collinear` includes changes that may disrupt existing workflows, and results from previous versions may not be reproducible due to enhancements in the automated selection algorithms.
+Please refer to the Changelog for details.

 ## Summary

-The R package `collinear` combines four methods to facilitate multicollinearity management in data frames for statistical and machine learning modeling:
+The `collinear` package provides four methods for managing multicollinearity in data frames for statistical and machine learning
+models:

-- **Target Encoding**: Transforms categorical variables to numeric when a numeric response is provided.
+- **Target Encoding**: Converts categorical variables to numeric (requires a numeric response).
-- **Preference Order**: Ranks predictors by their univariate association with a response variable to preserve the most important ones during multicollinearity filtering.
+- **Preference Order**: Ranks predictors by their association with the response variable.
-- **Pairwise Correlation Filtering**: Automated multicollinearity filtering algorithm based on pairwise correlations between predictors.
+- **Pairwise Correlation Filtering**: Automated filtering based on pairwise correlations, suitable for both numeric and categorical predictors.
-  It can handle numeric and categorical predictors independently of target encoding.
-- **Variance Inflation Factor Filtering**: Automated multicollinearity filtering of numeric predictors based on Variance Inflation Factors.
+- **Variance Inflation Factor Filtering**: Filters numeric predictors based on Variance Inflation Factors.

-These methods are integrated in the function `collinear()`, which is designed as an all-in-one tool for multicollinearity filtering.
-Other relevant functions in the package are:
+The main function is `collinear()`, which integrates these methods.
+Key functions include:

-- `preference_order()`: automated predictors ranking based on their univariate association with a response variable.
+- `preference_order()`: Ranks predictors based on their association.
-- `target_encoding_lab()`: transformation of categorical predictors into numeric by using a numeric response variable as reference.
+- `target_encoding_lab()`: Transforms categorical predictors to numeric.
-- `cor_select()`: automated pairwise correlation filtering.
+- `cor_select()`: Automates pairwise correlation filtering.
-- `cor_df()`: generates a data frame of pairwise correlation scores of numeric and categorical predictors.
-- `cor_matrix()`: converts a pairwise correlation data frame into a correlation matrix, or generates the correlation matrix directly from a data frame and a set of predictors.
-- `cor_clusters()`: groups predictors in clusters based on their pairwise correlations.
+- `vif_select()`: Filters based on Variance Inflation Factors.
-- `vif_select()`: automated VIF-based multicollinearity filtering.
-- `vif_df()`: computes a data frame of variance inflation factors.

 ## Citation

-If you found this package useful during your research work, please cite it as:
+If you find this package useful, please cite:

 *Blas M. Benito (2024). collinear: R Package for Seamless Multicollinearity Management.
 Version 1.2.0. doi: